What are HTTP Headers: Examples and Most Common Types

 5xx – Server Error

-Each category has many situation specific responses.
-A full list of HTTP header error codes is available on many different websites.
+Each category has many situation-specific responses.
+A full list of HTTP header error codes is available on various websites.

 General headers apply to both requests and responses, but don’t apply to the content itself.
-These headers can be present in any HTTP message.
+These headers can be present in any HTTP request or response message.

-The most common general headers are Connection, Cache-Control, or Date.
+The most common general headers are Connection, Cache-Control, and Date.

 Entity headers contain information about the body of the resource.
-Each entity tag is represented as a pair, for example: Content-Language, Content-Length, etc.
+Each entity tag is represented as a pair, for example, Content-Language or Content-Length.

 Understanding HTTP headers